MODFLOW-USGS/modflow6/DEVELOPER.md

 pytest -v test_z02_testmodels_mf5to6.py
 ```

-By adding the flag "-n" the tests can even be run in parallel:
+The tests can be run in parallel by adding the flag "-n" which accepts an argument for the specific number of processes to use or "auto" to let pytest decide:

 ```shell
 pytest -v -n auto
 ```

 You should execute the test suites before submitting a PR to Github.
 All the tests are executed on our Continuous Integration infrastructure and a pull request can only be merged once all tests pass.